Precautionary measures in the special case: PIZZERIA

 2. Baking gluten free pizzas in separate ovens

 Baking only gluten free products in separate ovens on a fireproof stone results in quickly prepared pizzas with an optimal consistency and full aroma.
-To achieve this, remove the pre-prepared disc of dough from the Schär Box, add the ingredients and push it into the oven.
+To achieve this, take the pre-prepared disc of dough, add the ingredients and push it into the oven.
 To prevent the dough sticking, it is recommended that you cut the baking paper around the pizza edge and initially allow the pizza to bake for at least one to two minutes with the baking paper.
 Then lift up the pizza base and remove the paper to prevent it burning.

 To achieve the best results, pre-heat the separate electric oven to 350 °C upper heat and 300 °C lower heat.
 The baking time varies between 3 and 5 minutes, depending on the density of the pizza topping and aspired serving speed.
-After baking, lay the gluten free pizza on the work surface of the Schär Box (or the surface reserved for gluten free preparation), then transfer it to the plate and furnish it with an ID before serving (Schär flag).
+After baking, lay the gluten free pizza on the surface reserved for gluten free preparation, then transfer it to the plate and furnish it with an ID before serving (Schär flag).